 Uncharted: Golden Abyss is the first entry in the Uncharted series to be released on the PlayStation Vita being released as a launch title for the system across all regions.
-The game was developed by Sony's Bend studio in Bend, OR, and overseen by Naughty Dog.
-The game features touchscreen controls and motion controls.
-Bend Game Studio worked closely with Amy Henning, the creative director at Naughty Dog to make sure that the characters and story are authentic to the Uncharted series.
-Sony Bend is used the same motion capture and sound studios that Naughty Dog uses for its Uncharted titles was also used in the development of the game.
+The game was developed by Sony's Bend studio in Bend, OR with development of the game also being overseen by series creator Naughty Dog, Inc..
+Bend Game Studio worked closely with Amy Henning, the creative director at Naughty Dog to make sure that the characters and story were authentic to the Uncharted series.
+Much of the same motion capture and sound studios that Naughty Dog used developing its Uncharted titles was also used in the development of the game.

 The game was shown off at Sony's E3 2011 Press Conference where it was shown to make use the unique Vita features such as use of the front touch panel for climbing and a feature called "Painting" where the player can draw a path for Drake to to climb with their fingers which he'll follow without any further input.
 They also said that they understand that forcing new control methods like this into a franchise isn't always what fans want so they're letting players use either control scheme at the same time without switching in a menu or locking a control scheme.